craddis1/CosmoWAP/docs/source/biasmodel.rst

 HMF
 ---

-`PBBias` currently allows for Sheth-MO-Tormen (ST) or Tinker 2010 (Tinker2010) HMFs but this could be easily extended to a variety of HMFs using the `hmf <https://hmf.readthedocs.io/en/latest/examples/plugins_and_extending.html#Built-in-Models>`_ libraries.
+`PBBias` currently allows for Sheth-Mo-Tormen (ST) or Tinker 2010 (Tinker2010) HMFs but this could be easily extended to a variety of HMFs using the `hmf <https://hmf.readthedocs.io/en/latest/examples/plugins_and_extending.html#Built-in-Models>`_ libraries.